Equivalent and Compact Representations of Neural Network Controllers With Decision Trees: Abstract

 \section{Abstract}

 Over the past decade, neural network (NN)-based controllers have demonstrated remarkable efficacy in a variety of decision-making tasks.
-However, their black-box nature and the risk of unexpected behaviors and surprising results pose a challenge to their deployment in real-world systems with strong guarantees of correctness and safety.
+However, their black-box nature and the risk of unexpected behaviors pose a challenge to their deployment in real-world systems requiring strong guarantees of correctness and safety.
 We address these limitations by investigating the transformation of NN-based controllers into equivalent soft decision tree (SDT)-based controllers and its impact on verifiability.
-Differently from previous approaches, we focus on discrete-output NN controllers including rectified linear unit (ReLU) activation functions as well as argmax operations.
-We then devise an exact but cost-effective transformation algorithm, in that it can automatically prune redundant branches.
-We evaluate our approach using two benchmarks from the OpenAI Gym environment.
+In contrast to existing work, we focus on discrete-output NN controllers including rectified linear unit (ReLU) activation functions as well as argmax operations.
+We then devise an exact yet efficient transformation algorithm which automatically prunes redundant branches.
+We first demonstrate the practical efficacy of the transformation algorithm applied to an autonomous driving NN controller within OpenAI Gym's CarRacing environment.
+Subsequently, we evaluate our approach using two benchmarks from the OpenAI Gym environment.
 Our results indicate that the SDT transformation can benefit formal verification, showing runtime improvements of up to $21 \times$ and $2 \times$ for MountainCar-v0 and CartPole-v1, respectively.